TERIYAKI BEEF STIR FRY

 Using a shallow bowl, submerge the noodles in boiling water and add a pinch of salt.
 Cover with a plate and set aside to soak for 6-8 minutes until cooked through and glassy.
 Taste to test and drain on completion.
 Toss through some oil to prevent sticking, replace the plate, and set aside to keep warm.
 Dilute the stock with 100ml of boiling water.

-3. PAK CHOI PREP
+3. Pak Choi PREP

-Trim the base off the pak choi and rinse the leaves well.
+Trim the base off the Pak Choi and rinse the leaves well.
 Slice the green, leafy parts in half lengthways and set aside.
 Finely slice the stems, keeping them separate from the green leaves.
 Return the pan or wok to a medium heat with a drizzle of oil.
 When hot, fry the sliced pak choi stems for 2-3 minutes until slightly softened.
 Remove from the pan on completion.

 5. WARM & SOULFUL